cs-fullstack-2019-spring/express-basics2-cw-tdude0175/README.md

-# Express basics - Routing/Router and Error handling
+# Express basics - Routing/Router and Modules

 ### Create an Express web application.

+# Exercise 1:
 NOTE: Each endpoint should return an HTML page with the image included in this repository centered at top of page, with an appropriate page title.
 Each page should also use a different background color (your choice).
 USE CSS for all styling.

 Use Express Router module to create the 2 route groups ```guest``` and ```member``` :